The Changeling Hypothesis:

 The portion of Tom’s soul which had been sent into Harry to possess him was severely damaged by the magical backlash of the rebounding spell, although it was neither killed, nor evicted from its housing.
 (We cannot be sure whether the scar was produced by the malfunctioning curse attacking the fragment, or the fragment attempting to escape its housing.)

-The backlash, however, appears to have shorted out the memory from the fragment of Tom’s soul which had possessed Harry, as well as all sense of its own identity.
+The backlash, however, appears to have shorted out all memory from the fragment of Tom’s soul which had possessed Harry, as well as all sense of its own identity.
 Otherwise it would have continued to control him in the same way in which the Diary fragment which had possessed Ginny controlled her.
 Possibly even despite Lily’s protection.
 Over the course of the series it appears to have been completely incapable of doing that.

-(Unless it actually has done so and the Harry Potter we know really IS the spiritual clone of the former Tom Riddle — which would put us all back to square one of my original theory.
+(Unless it actually had done so and the Harry Potter we know really IS the spiritual clone of the former Tom Riddle — which would put us all back to square one of my original theory.
 But I really doubted that Rowling was going to be taking us in that direction, and in fact she did not.)